 West Florida is a dominion of the British Commonwealth, like Canada, New Zealand or Australia.
 It lies along the northern Gulf of Mexico, bordering the US states of Alabama, Georgia & Florida.
 Its eastern border is formed by the Apalachicola & Chattahoochee rivers, with the western border following the Perdido river.
 The northern border is the latitude line of 31 degrees.
-West Florida has a total area of just under 23,000 square kilometres, with a population of just over 985,000.
+West Florida has a total area of just under 22,800 square kilometres, making it slightly larger than Wales, with a population of just over 985,000.
 A large proportion of the population lives along the coast, particularly in Panama City & the capital Pensacola.
 West Florida lies in the US Central time zone.
 Historically, the West Florida economy has depended on farming, forestry & lumber.
 Shipbuilding & commercial fishing have also been important industries for many years.
 More recently, growth in tourism & the hospitality industry has been a major contributor to the West Florida economy.

 Under the 1763 Treaty of Paris, ending the Seven Years' War, Spain agreed to cede its Florida territories to Britain.
 France also ceded much of its Louisiana colony east of the Mississippi River to Britain.
 From this territory, two provinces were established.
 East Florida, with its capital in St. Augustine & West Florida, with Pensacola as its capital.
 West Florida was a strip of land along the Gulf Coast, bounded by the Mississippi River & Lake Pontchartrain in the west, by the 31st parallel to the north & the Apalachicola River to the east.
 New British settlers arrived, including some from the thirteen colonies.
 Surveyors mapped much of the landscape & coastline.
 Attempts were also made to develop relations with the indigenous tribes of the region.
 The first colonial assembly was established in 1764.
 Ten years later, West Florida was invited to send delegates to the First Continental Congress, but they declined.
 Once the American Revolutionary War had broken out, the colonists remained overwhelmingly loyal to the Crown.
 Spain officially entered the American Revolutionary War in May 1779 & by April 1780, the governor of Spanish Louisiana, Bernardo de Gálvez, had captured all British territory west of the Perdido River, including Baton Rouge & Mobile.
 Despite the Pensacola garrison surviving a long siege, the 1783 Peace of Paris required Britain to cede all Florida territories west of the Perdido River & east of the Apalachicola River back to Spain.